ricott1/rebels-in-the-sky/README.md

 Now it's your turn to go out there and make a name for yourself.
 Create your crew and start wondering the galaxy in search of worthy basketball opponents.

+## Just try it out!

+`ssh rebels.frittura.org -p 2222`

+Connect via SSH to try the game.
+Only local game is available and there is no mouse support nor music :(

 ## Download

 Compiled binaries of the last release can be downloaded at https://rebels.frittura.org.